downlinko/downlinko.github.io/_posts/development/2018-08-23-download-install-gradle-4-1-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/gradle/gradle-4-1-home-variable.png" alt="gradle 4-1 home variable">

-Next, we need to configure the PATH environment variable so we can run Maven from a command prompt.
+Next, we need to configure the PATH environment variable so we can run Gradle from a command prompt.

 Select the `PATH` variable.
 Click on `Edit…`.